 Gabriel is a niche company which, in the entire value chain from concept to furniture user, develops, manufactures and sells upholstery fabrics, components, upholstered surfaces and related products and services.

 Gabriel develops its services to be used in fields of application where product features, design and logistics have to meet invariable requirements, and where quality and environmental management must be documented.

 Gabriel’s growth is based on partnerships with selected Key Account customers in a global strategy.
 The selected Key Accounts are chosen on the basis of the total potential which can be realised by the individual customer from Gabriel’s independent business units.

 Gabriel strives to gain the largest possible share of the selected Key Account customers’ purchases of furniture fabrics, other refined components and related services in the value chain.

 The core customers’ areas of use are contract (business furniture and upholstered surfaces for transport vehicles, theatres, concert halls, auditoriums, hospitals etc.) and home (furniture and upholstered surfaces for private homes, including beds, sound-absorbing material etc.)

-Gabriel is constantly attentive to potential acquisitions, alliances and new business areas to optimise its competitiveness
+Gabriel is constantly attentive to potential acquisitions, alliances and new business areas to optimise its competitiveness and value adding.

 Gabriel’s value chain covers all steps from concept to furniture user.
 Gabriel terms the complete value chain perspective “One Stop Gabriel”.
 The One Stop model’s intention is that customers can ensure development and delivery of products and services in all stages of the value chain via a single contact person.